VolcanicArts/vrcosc.com/docs/V2/SDK/getting-started.md

 ### 0 - Terminology {#terminology}
 There are 3 parts to making and publishing VRCOSC modules:

-- Module Package
-  - This is what your repository on GitHub is and what appears inside the package listing in the app
+- Module Package - This is what your repository on GitHub is and what appears inside the package listing in the app
-- Module Assemblies
+- Module Assembly - Assemblies contain multiple modules, and multiple can make up a module package
-  - These are the DLL files built by each project that go into a module package
-- Modules
-  - These are the individual modules that make up an assembly
+- Module - Individual modules make up a module assembly

 As such, multiple modules can go into an assembly, and multiple assemblies can go into a package.
-However, usually there will only be 1 assembly per package, though multiple is supported.
+However, usually there will only be 1 assembly per package.
+It's recommended to make multiple packages if you want to truly separate assemblies into different installs for users.

 ### 1 - Creating a project {#creating-a-project}
 First, create a new class library and select .NET 8.0 as the framework.
 If you do not see .NET 8.0, you need to update Visual Studio.
 For reference, I'll name the project `MyTestModules`.